Stories: Who We Have Lost

 He made his children responsible from a very young age; chores and tasks were part of everyday life.
 We have that work ethic still today.
 My brother and I are two of the most responsible people I know.
 It’s funny how, even though my brother and I are very different people, we are also very much the same because of the values that my father instilled in us.

-He believed in quality – buy quality and take care of things – they should last forever.
+He believed in quality – buy quality and take care of things he would say – they should last forever.
 Any person that purchased a used car from my Dad got the best used car money could buy; immaculate, all services performed, records kept – they were like new.

 Story aboutKenneth Wright (1 of 2)